taiataiat/taiataiat.github.io/index.md

 </table>

 ### About Me
 >I'm a Mphil student under the supervision of Conan Leung.
 I'm now working on 3d mirror symmetry, a beautiful and mystery symmetry relating the geometry of some holomorphic symplectic manifolds and their mirror.
-And also bow varities, an amazing test ground that 3d mirror symmetry can be predicted in a purely elementary way.
-My goal is to understand 3d mirror of bow varities in a more geometric way.

-## Research Interest
-> + **3D mirror symmetry; Bow varieties; Weierstraß functions**
+In particular I'm interested in enmuerative geoemtry and geometric representation theory.

 ## Education